 The old proverb says that in the first year, bamboo sleeps.
 In the second year, it creeps.
 And in the third year, it leaps.
 That’s because bamboo focuses its energy beneath the surface before it begins to produce those magnificent culms above ground.

 The lesson here for us is to concentrate on developing what’s inside and build up our inner strength before we unleash our zest and zeal on the outer world.
-Only after we’ve grown comfortable on the inside and learned to love ourselves can we express ourselves authentically and lovingly towards others.
+Only after we’ve grown comfortable on the inside and learned to love ourselves can we express ourselves authentically and lovingly toward others.

 More bamboo and spirituality